-Simply put, data from your web application needs to be protected.
-Therefore in this section, we will take a look at the different ways to secure it.

-One of the first things you should tend to is creating and implementing the right privileges for each user, and restrict them to only the functions they really need.
+In a nutshell, data from your web application needs to be protected, so in this section we will take a look at the different ways to secure it.
+One of the first things you should take care is creating and implementing the right privileges for each user and restrict them to only the functions they really need.
 For example, consider a simple online store with the following user roles:

-- Sales user: Allowed to only view a catalog - Marketing user: Allowed to check statistics - Developer: Allowed to modify pages and web application options
+- Sales user: Permission only to view catalog - Marketing user: Allowed to check statistics - Developer: Allowed to modify pages and web application options

 Also, in the system configuration (aka webserver), you should define the right permissions.

-The primary thing to perform is to define the right role for each user - web or system.
+The main thing is to define the right role for each user - web or system.
 Role separation and access controls are further discussed in the Access Control section.